hamdaankhalid/DDIA_DEEP_DIVE_NOTES/chapter_3_section_1_datastructures_hash_indexes.md

-# Data Structures That Power Your Database
+# Data Structures That Power Your Database (Hash Indexes)

 - Fundamental level ->  how we can store the data that we’re given, and how we can find it again when we’re asked for it.